 We were seated at our table and given QR code menus and told we could take our masks off while at the table.
+Note this experience was before the policy was updated for facial coverings.
 Like all of the other establishments, if you get up and use the restroom or anything else, they ask that you have your mask on.

 If you are thinking of dining at The Crystal Palace, you might be wondering whether or not it’s worth it without the character dining.
 Will you be missing Winnie the Pooh or will the end of the meal leave you thinking, ‘Winnie the who?!’ because the food is so delicious?